Stoke Park improvement work 2018 to 2020

 - January and February 2018: clearance of scrub and young woodland starts in south of park in 2018.

-> - Autumn and winter 2018 and 2019: continued clearance of scrub and young woodland
+- Autumn and winter 2018 and 2019: thinning of woodland and removal of scrub in identified areas

-> - April to November 2018 and 2019: extension to cattle grazing
+- April to November 2018 and 2019: extension to cattle grazing

 - Autumn and Winter 2018 and 2019: Orchard and parkland tree planting